 The final aptitude test you will participate in is an IT aptitude test.
 Rather than designed to challenge you, this is designed to get a map of your computer and technical literacy.
-Graduate candidates don't require previous experience with programming, however, the test will include some basic questions around this area.
+Graduate candidates don't require previous experience with programming, however, the test will include some basic questions about this area.

-The basis of the test is to gauge your understanding and awareness of programming, operating systems and computer languages.
+The basis of the test is to gauge your understanding and awareness of programming, operating systems, and computer languages.
 There is a benchmark score to ensure that all successful graduates are starting from a similar starting line.

-If you are not from a STEM or computing background, we recommend familiarising yourself with the basics of common IT disciplines previously mentioned as well as acronyms such as HTTP, HTML, SQL.
+If you are not from a STEM or computing background, we recommend familiarising yourself with the basics of common IT disciplines previously mentioned as well as acronyms such as HTTP, HTML, and SQL.

 Final Stage Interview

 You've passed your pre-screening aptitude tests and shone in the early interview stages to reach the assessment centre day where you will bring all of your experience from the recruitment process thus far together.
-This is your final chance to demonstrate your skills, abilities and motivations as a prospective academy member.
+This is your final chance to demonstrate your skills, abilities, and motivations as a prospective academy member.

 The day will consist of a welcome presentation from leading figures of the scheme followed by a tour of the FDM academy and offices, this will give you your first insight into daily life as a technical consultant.

-Following introductions, you will undertake short interviews with multiple members of staff and another round of aptitude tests including numerical sequences tests, verbal reasoning tests, set notation or Venn diagram tests and a general aptitude test including IT, logical and business-based questions.
+Following introductions, you will undertake short interviews with multiple members of staff and another round of aptitude tests including numerical sequences tests, verbal reasoning tests, set notation or Venn diagram tests, and a general aptitude test including IT, logical and business-based questions.